Russell F. Kelly, M.D., Chairman & Program Director

 The department also works to provide excellent training in the invasive and non-invasive procedures.
 Fellows as first operators perform a large number of diagnostic cardiac catheterizations, and also participate in many interventional procedures including PCI and IVUS.
 Experience in electrophysiology procedures occurs at Rush University Medical Center, where our fellows assist in complex ablations and device implantation.
 All standard non-invasive diagnostic techniques are performed at the John H. Stroger, Jr. Hospital of Cook County.
 Fellows obtain extensive hands-on exposure to ECGs, event recorders, echo, stress testing in all modalities, nuclear cardiology, and cardiac CT and MR.

 We provide an environment of academic freedom in which the highest quality of clinical research can be conducted, with the aim of training new investigators who will provide novel approaches to the diagnosis and treatment of diseases.
-Fellows participate in a wide variety of ongoing multicenter trials and also paricipate in research studies initiated here at Cook County Health and Hospitals System, including fellow-initiated projects.
+Fellows participate in a wide variety of ongoing multicenter trials and also paricipate in research studies initiated here at the Cook County Health, including fellow-initiated projects.

 - To provide experience in the planning, performance, and interpretation of cardiovascular research.
 For several decades, cardiology has been fortunate to experience an incredible advancement in knowledge of basic pathophysiology, a marked increase in the number and utility of noninvasive and invasive diagnostic techniques, and remarkable progress in the identification and introduction of effective new pharmacological and interventional therapies, and the pace of progress shows no signs of slowing.
 Remaining up to date is critical for every cardiologist.

-Cook County Health and Hospitals System offers a fully accredited, three year fellowship training program.
+Cook County Health offers a fully accredited, three year fellowship training program.
 The philosophy of the Cardiology Fellowship Training Program is that providing exceptional training to our cardiology fellows is intimately related to providing excellent clinical care to our patients.

 One of the best ways to learn to understand the cardiology literature is to perform research.
-Fellows have the opportunity to participate in a wide variety of ongoing research studies at Cook County Health and Hospitals System and are encouraged to initiate their own projects.
+Fellows have the opportunity to participate in a wide variety of ongoing research studies at Cook County Health and are encouraged to initiate their own projects.

 Applicants interested in the program should apply through the ERAS online application system and register their applications via the National Residency Matching program (NRMP).
 During the interview process, candidates will have the chance to see both teaching sites, visit all labs, and meet with the fellows and faculty.